Papaya mealybug

 Control measures

-Even when dead, mealybugs will remain on the plant.
-You should scrape back some of the mealybug to see if it's still alive.
+Even if they're dead, they will remain on the plant.
+Scrape back the waxy coating to see if they're still alive.

 Submit a sample